danielharrell/does_music_move/does_music_move.md

 Zuckerkandl deems it a miracle.
-But however it happens, mathematically or miraculously, the sameness we hear in notes, once their difference in pitch reaches the octave, effectively bounds that difference.
+But however it happens, mathematically or miraculously, the sameness we hear in notes, once their difference in pitch reaches the octave, in effect contains that difference.
 If we pass beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
 The octave thus